Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Related Work

 \paragraph{Diffusion language models.} Diffusion language models emerge as a new paradigm that reformulates text generation as an iterative denoising process, enabling complex reasoning by leveraging full-sequence context.
 This paradigm primarily includes \textit{Masked Diffusion Models (MDMs)}, which are a type of DDMs, and \textit{Embedding-based Diffusion Models (EDMs)}, a subset of CDMs.

 MDMs operate on discrete tokens, starting from a masked sequence and refining tokens simultaneously using bidirectional context.
 Early foundational work includes D3PM~\citep{d3pm} and SEDD~\citep{sedd}, which introduced discrete transition processes and score matching losses.
 Subsequent methods~\citep{radd,mdlm,shi2024simplified} streamlined training through hybrid masked losses, facilitating the conversion of encoder models like BERT into generative reasoners.
 The iterative unmasking process inherent in MDMs supports sophisticated reasoning capabilities, such as iterative refinement~\citep{ired} and reverse-order reasoning~\citep{llada}.
 The framework has also been integrated with chain-of-thought reasoning~\citep{dot-sedd}, demonstrating strong performance in tasks requiring parallel context and systematic refinement.
 Similar algorithms are proposed from the flow matching perspective~\citep{discrete_flow_matching}.
-Additional to mask noises, some work try to leverage uniform noises which tend to have worse performance~\citep{gidd, ko_discrete_flow}
+Additional to mask noises, some work try to leverage uniform noises which tend to have worse performance~\citep{gidd, ko_discrete_flow}.
+Another series of work extend intermediate states by introducing partially noised states in between mask and clean tokens~\citep{hdlm, mdmprime}, for example, HDLM~\citep{hdlm} leverages hierarchies of semantics for each token, where lower-level detailed tokens are noised into higher-level abstract tokens (such as cluster tokens) in the forward process, and the model progressively denoises by predicting the next semantic scale in the reverse process.
+MDM-Prime~\cite{mdmprime} extends the masking state by converting each word token into several subtokens and gradually mask the subtokens.
+Notably, these methods still operate in the discrete state spaces.

 In contrast, EDMs perform diffusion in a continuous embedding space.
 EDM research focused on controllable generation~\citep{diffusionlm} and sequence-to-sequence tasks~\citep{categorical,tess, diffuseq}, with Plaid~\citep{plaid} later establishing empirical scaling laws that significantly narrowed the efficiency gap with autoregressive models.
 The framework was further extended by DoT-Plaid~\citep{dot-sedd}, which generalized chain-of-thought reasoning to EDMs, leveraging iterative latent refinement for improved coherence and mathematical reasoning.
 There are also a few continuous diffusion models operating on the logit space~\cite{ssdlm, duo}.